The Seven AIAG-VDA FMEA Steps

 A well-defined process step is the foundation of every subsequent analysis.
 Vague or overly broad steps lead to incomplete failure identification.

-Step 2: Identify Failure Modes
+Practical Analysis: Identify Failure Modes

 For each process step, identify all potential failure modes — the specific ways in which the step could fail to perform its intended function.